EredjepKadyrov/directions-api-clients-route-optimization/README.md

  * created=yes: this means we were able to create the client with the swagger library
  * tested=yes: this means we or one of our customers has successfully used the library

+### Swagger

+Currently we use swagger codegen 2.1.5

 ### Update all clients